 Assigning a Keyboard Shortcut for the Workflow

-2. On the next screen, tap on ‘Shortcuts’ from the top menu.
+2. On the next screen, choose Shortcuts from the top menu.

-5. Now, enter a key combination that you want to assign for the workflow.
+5. Enter a key combination that you want to assign for the workflow.

-Now, to execute the workflow, select the files that you want to rename and press the key combination.
-As soon as it’s done, the workflow will run itself and rename all the selected files for you.
+To execute the workflow, select the files that you want to rename and press the key combination.
+Once done, the workflow will run itself and rename all the selected files for you.

 And that’s it!

-By now, you should have renamed all your selected files in one go.
+You should have now renamed all your selected files in one go.
 However, a thing to remember with this method is that it is ideal for situations when you want a specific name format for all your files, and for instances when you want a different name, you can either opt for the first method or make changes to the existing workflow, and you’re all set.